Update

 Making it easier to work with us.

-One thing we've changed that you might not immediatelynotice, but will feel: we've made it considerably easier to actually buy from us.
+One thing we've changed that you might not immediately notice, but will eventually: we've made it considerably easier to actually buy from us.

 The old website essentially asked potential clients to take a leap of faith - get in touch, describe your project, and we'll take it from there.
 For the right client at the right moment, that works.
 But it asks a lot.